How to Build an Ideal Clients List for Freelance Writing

 When I first got serious about freelancing, I knew I needed to stop relying on Upwork.
 So back in 2019, I made a simple list — and that list has helped me earn over $55,000 (and counting).

 It’s called an Ideal Clients List, and every freelancer should have one.
-Whether you’re sending cold pitch emails (CPEs), letters of introduction (LOIs), or networking through referrals — an Ideal Clients List helps you stay focused, organized, and strategic as you build your freelance writing business.
+Whether you’re sending email cold pitches (ECPs) or networking on LinkedIn and sending letters of introduction (LOIs) — an Ideal Clients List helps you stay focused, organized, and strategic as you build your freelance writing business.

 Today, I’ll break down exactly what an Ideal Clients List is, how it works, and how to make your own (plus how to track it so it actually works).